Hindenburg Research

-Hindenburg Research LLC is an investment research firm with a focus on activist short-selling founded by Nathan Anderson in 2017 and based in New York City.
-Named after the 1937 Hindenburg disaster, which they characterize as a human-made avoidable disaster, the firm generates public reports via its website that allege corporate fraud and malfeasance.
-Companies that have been the subjects of their reports include Adani Group, Nikola, Clover Health, Kandi, and Lordstown Motors.
-These reports also feature defenses of the practice of short-selling and how short-sells can "play a critical role in exposing fraud and protecting investors" in the company before publishing reports.
+Hindenburg Research LLC was a U.S. investment research firm with a focus on activist short-selling founded by Nathan Anderson in 2017.
+Named after the 1937 Hindenburg disaster, which they characterize as a human-made avoidable disaster, the firm generated public reports via its website that allege corporate fraud and malfeasance.
+Companies that were the subjects of their reports include Super Micro Computer, Adani Group, Nikola, Clover Health, Block, Inc., Kandi, and Lordstown Motors.
+The reports also featured defenses of the practice of short-selling and explanations of how short-sells "play a critical role in exposing fraud and protecting investors."
+The firm disbanded in January 2025 with a note on its website from Anderson.
+At the time, the Wall Street Journal described it as "Wall Street’s Pre-Eminent Short Seller".

+In January 2025, Hindenberg Research shut down.
+Carvana was the subject of Hindenburg's final report.

 Operations

-Hindenburg Research prepares its investigation report on a target company in six or more months by going through its public records and internal corporate documents, as well as talking to its employees.
-The report is then circulated to Hindenburg's limited partners, who, together with Hindenburg, take a short position in the target company.
-Hindenburg takes profits if the target company's share price declines.
+Hindenburg Research prepared investigation reports on target companies by going through their public records, internal corporate documents and by talking to employees.
+Each report was then circulated to Hindenburg's limited partners, who, together with Hindenburg, took out a short position in the target company before publicly releasing the report.
+Hindenburg profited if the target company's share price declined.

 Notable research

 Nikola report

-In September 2020, Hindenburg Research published a report on the Nikola Corporation that included allegations of the company being "an intricate fraud built on dozens of lies" and argued that its founder, Trevor Milton, was responsible for much of the fraudulent activities.
-Following the release of the report, Nikola’s stock dropped by 40% and a Securities and Exchange Commission (SEC) inquiry was opened.
+In September 2020, Hindenburg Research published a report on the Nikola Corporation, a company which had teamed up with General Motors to produce hydrogen and battery powered electric trucks, alleging the company of being "an intricate fraud built on dozens of lies" and argued that its founder, Trevor Milton, was responsible for much of the fraudulent activities.
+Following the release of the report, Nikola's stock dropped by 40% and a Securities and Exchange Commission (SEC) inquiry was opened.
 While Milton initially disputed the allegations, he later resigned from his position as Executive Chairman and was eventually found guilty of wire and securities fraud.
 In November 2020, Nikola stated that they had "incurred significant expenses as a result of the regulatory and legal matters relating to the Hindenburg Report.”
+On February 19, 2025, the company filled for Chapter 11 Bankruptcy, as a result of Hindenburg Research's report.

 Clover Health report and Chamath Palihapitiya

-Hindenburg released a report about Medicare Advantage plan Clover Health in February 2021, claiming that the company neglected to inform investors about it being under investigation by the Department of Justice.
+Hindenburg released a report about Medicare Advantage plan of Clover Health in February 2021, claiming that the company neglected to inform investors about it being under investigation by the Department of Justice.
 The report also argued that billionaire stock promoter and entrepreneur Chamath Palihapitiya neglected his due diligence and misled investors as he took the company public via special purpose acquisition company.
 Hindenburg disclosed that it has no short or long positions in Clover.
 Immediately following its publishing, Clover Health dismissed the accusations in the report and also stated it received a notice from the SEC.